samdze/godot-launcher/README.md

 SSH into the cpi home directory of the GameShell and run:
 ```
 git clone https://github.com/samdze/godot-launcher.git
-sed -i s/godot-launcher/launcher/g /home/cpi/.bashrc
+sed -i s/launcher/godot-launcher/g /home/cpi/.bashrc
 ```
-Restart the GameShell and you should boot into the Godot launcher.
+Restart the GameShell and you should boot into the Godot launcher.<br>
 You can rollback to the stock launcher running the "Switch Launcher" app.

 ## Documentation
-Press Shift + Start at any time when an app is open to show the launcher widgets.
+Press Shift + Start at any time when an app is open to show the launcher widgets.<br>
 In this state, you can then exit the app, go back to the app, see the time and the approximate remaining battery.

+This is a very early version of the launcher, many games and apps will not be shown and there's no way to configure wifi, bluetooth, audio volume, graphics drivers, screen brightness, etc.

 ```
 /home/cpi/